-Most Popular TagsAcheulean Acheulian Acheulien Aterian Aurignacian Biface Blade Blades Bronze Age Cleaver Early Upper Paleolithic Epipaleolithic Flint Gravettian Handaxe Homo Sapiens LBK Levallois Levallois-Mousterian Levallois Technique Lower Paleolithic Magdalenian Magdalenien Mesolithic Micoquian Micoquien Middle Paleolithic Middle Stone Age Mousterian Mousterien MSA MTA Natufian Neanderthal neolithic Nubian Complex Oldowan Paleolithics Paleolithique Plaeolithics and Neolithics Quina Sickle Steinzeit stone age tanged point
+Most Popular TagsAcheulean Acheulian Acheulien Aterian Aurignacian Biface Blade Bronze Age Cleaver Early Upper Paleolithic Epipaleolithic Flint Gravettian Handaxe Homo Sapiens KMG LBK Levallois Levallois-Mousterian Levallois Technique Lower Paleolithic Magdalenian Magdalenien Mesolithic Micoquian Micoquien Middle Paleolithic Middle Stone Age Mousterian Mousterien MSA MTA Natufian Neanderthal neolithic Nubian Complex Oldowan Paleolithics Paleolithique Plaeolithics and Neolithics Quina Sickle Steinzeit stone age tanged point

 Tag Archives: IUP

 This is a broad blade (7×2,7×0,7 cm) with a straight, steeply retouched (around 90◦) edge aligned more or less perpendicularly to the long axis of the tool- a piece with streight truncation from the lower layers (Early Ahmarian) of Kebara cave. … Continue reading

 What’s the Nubian Levallois-core technology got to do with “out of Africa ” dispersal and Boker Tachtit?

 These are two Nubian Levallois cores from the Nil valley.
 On the left: a typical Nubian I-core with the characteristic protruding distal ridge, on the right a typical Nubian II core.
 The geographic extent for the “Nubian Complex” was initially confined to … Continue reading

 Figure 1 shows a Middle Paleolithic / MSA point from Melka Kunture / Etiopia, which is at least 120 k.a. old.
 In the archaeological record of both Eastern and Southern Africa as well as in the Middle East there is immense … Continue reading